 An external BST diode can enhance the efficiency of the regulator when the duty cycle is high.
 A power supply between 2.5V and 5V can be used to power the external bootstrap diode.
-VCC or V{OUT} is recommended to be the power supply in the circuit (see Figure 7).
+VCC or V{OUT} is recommended to be this power supply in the circuit (see Figure 7).

-Figure 7: External Bootstrap Diode and Resistor
+Figure 7: Optional External Bootstrap Diode to Enhance Efficiency